Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/README.md

 All this may be obtained on the [Apple Developer Center](https://developer.apple.com/membercenter/index.action).
 Exporting the client certificate in p12 format may be done easily from the *Keychain Access* system app.
 This [guide](https://code.google.com/p/javapns/wiki/GetAPNSCertificate) describes the full procedure in details.

-Once you have the required material, add the following segment to the `apns_notifier_conf.xml` file:
+Once you have the required material, add the following segment to the `apple_notifier_conf.xml` file:

 ```xml
    <app id="your.app.id">